Endomysial Antibodies (EMA) Test$119 $119

 - You suffer from rheumatoid arthritis

-- You suffer from colitis (inflammation of the inner lining of the bowel)
+- You suffer from colitis (inflammation of the inner lining of the colon)

 The sample must be collected on a Monday, Tuesday, Wednesday or Thursday, before 10 am and returned on the same day.
 This sample must be collected following at least 6 weeks of a diet containing gluten.